Vijay431/lambda-layer-packager/README.md

   package  Command to pack the modules.

 FLAGS
-  -n, --name [default: "layer"]           output file name with default extension .zip -m, --package-manager [default: "npm"]  What package manager is being utilized in this project?
+  --name [default: "layer"]
+      output file name with default extension .zip --package-manager [default: "npm"]
+      What package manager is being utilized in this project?
-  -d, --dir [default: "nodejs/default"]   archived file directory where libs will be stored in the archive file --only-prod [default: true]             Should only production dependencies be packed?
+  --dir [default: "nodejs/default"]
+      archived file directory where libs will be stored in the archive file --only-prod [default: true]
+      Should only production dependencies be packed?
+  --help
-  -h, --help                              output commands available
+      output commands available

 DESCRIPTION
-  It runs the process to archive the required node_modules based on the requirement
+  It runs the process to archive the required node_modules into a zip file.
 ```

 ## Acknowledgements